ripienaar/free-for-dev/README.md

   * [IP.City](https://ip.city) — 100 Free IP geolocation requests per day
   * [Abstract API](https://www.abstractapi.com) — API suite for various use cases, including IP geolocation, gender detection, or email validation.
   * [Apify](https://www.apify.com/) — Web scraping and automation platform to create an API for any website and extract data.
 Ready-made scrapers, integrated proxies, and custom solutions.
 Free plan with $5 platform credits included every month.
   * [API Mocha](https://apimocha.com) - Completely free online API mocking for testing and prototyping.
-Make up to 500 daily requests, fully customizable API responses, and download mock rules as a Postman collection.
+Make up to 50 API requests in a rolling 24 hour period, fully customizable API responses, and download mock rules as a Postman collection.
   * [APITemplate.io](https://apitemplate.io) - Auto-generate images and PDF documents with a simple API or automation tools like Zapier & Airtable.
 No CSS/HTML is required.
 The free plan comes with 50 images/month and three templates.
   * [APIToolkit.io](https://apitoolkit.io) - All the tools you need to fully understand what's going on in your APIs and Backends.
 With automatic API contract validation and monitoring.
 The free plan covers servers with up to 20,000 requests per month.
   * [Arize AI](https://arize.com/) - Machine learning observability for model monitoring and root-causing issues such as data quality and performance drift.
 Free up to two models.